CREW needs YOU!

 - Special Events

 Our volunteers are asked to log their hours through an online tracking system.
 We use this information when applying for grants and in our annual report.
-In fiscal year 2018, our volunteers contributed 8,498 hours to the CREW Trust which is valued at $196,048 by the IRS.
+CREW Trust volunteers are asked to complete a minimum of 30-hours a year to remain active.